info@motoiservices.com

 On many occasions we receive inquiries asking about the amount of oil to pour in a particular fork.
 And although there is an approximate amount recommended by the motorcycle manufacturer, we never recommend using a certain amount of oil, because it is inaccurate and ineffective.

-The oil usually sticks to the bar walls, internal components and inner tube, so even if they have been emptied, you can never get the same amount of oil in both bars.
+The oil usually sticks to the tubes walls, internal components and inner tubes.
+So even if they have been emptied, you can never get the same amount of oil in both bars.

 Instead, we always recommend measuring the level with a syringe and a level gauge specifically for this setting.
 It is as simple as pouring the oil, bleeding the hydraulic and removing the excess with the syringe.